AdelieLinux/horizon/CODE-OF-CONDUCT.rst

   * Insults, especially those using discriminatory terms or slurs.

-  * Behaviour that could be perceived as unwated sexual attention.
+  * Behaviour that could be perceived as unwanted sexual attention.

   * Advocating for or encouraging any of the above behaviors.